Tyndareu/W2M-Heroes/README.md

 ## Development server

-Run `npm run backend` for a backend server
+Run `npm start` to run both the backend and frontend servers concurrently.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+The frontend will be available at `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+### Running servers separately

+If you prefer, you can run the servers in separate terminals:
+*   For the backend server, run `npm run backend`.
+*   For the frontend dev server, run `ng serve`.